edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-12-synchronous-vs-asynchronous-learning.md

 Skip asynchronous learning for tasks that require immediate feedback or in-depth discussion.

-{% picture blog blog/2021-05-12-synchronous-vs-asynchronous-learning02.jpg --alt Synchronous &Asynchronous Pros and Cons %}
+{% picture "blog/2021/2021-05-12-synchronous-vs-asynchronous-learning02.jpg", "Synchronous &Asynchronous Pros and Cons" %}

 ## How to develop successful asynchronous learning